-The study uses a collection and sorting methodology, according to which examples of metaphors from different fields were collected and then sorted into categories: nature, war, the human, historical events relating to the Jewish people, etc. Next, an attempt was made to create a complete set of metaphors, based on their rhetorical characteristics, and to demonstrate how Arafat intentionally chose them in order to positively influence Israeli government policy.
+The study uses a collection and sorting methodology, according to which examples of metaphors from different fields were collected and then sorted into categories: nature, war, the human, historical events relating to the Jewish people, and so on.
+Next, an attempt was made to create a complete set of metaphors, based on their rhetorical characteristics, and to demonstrate how Arafat intentionally chose them in order to positively influence the policies of the Israeli government.

-2 The Holocaust in The Israeli discourse
+2 The Holocaust in Israeli discourse

 Prior to the 1967 Six-Day War, the Holocaust was not an obvious part of everyday reality in Israel.
-It was not taught in schools and was rarely mentioned in survivors' homes.
-The decision by Egyptian ruler Gamal Abed al Nasser to close the Suez Canal and blockade the Straits of Tiran to Israeli shipping, coupled with the feeling that the country's survival was in jeopardy, led to tensions, mainly among the families of survivors.
-However, Israel's decisive and total victory in the war offered certain proof that the only way of ensuring the Jewish people's survival in Israel was a strong army.
+It was not taught in schools and was rarely mentioned in the homes of survivors.
+The decision by Egyptian ruler Gamal Abed al Nasser to close the Suez Canal and block the Straits of Tiran to Israeli ships, coupled with the sense that the country’s survival was in jeopardy, led to tensions, mainly among the families of survivors.
+However, Israel’s decisive and total victory in the war offered certain proof that the only way to ensure the survival of the Jewish people in Israel was to maintain a strong military.
 Israel would guarantee that there would never be another Shoah (Holocaust).
-Since then, almost every politician repeatedly uses the Holocaust in demands regarding the borders of Israel and its enemies, and in all negotiations over the occupied territories under Israeli army control (Keren 2015:173).
+Since then, almost every politician repeatedly appeals to the Holocaust when making demands regarding the borders of Israel and its enemies, and in all negotiations over the occupied territories under the control of the Israeli army (Keren 2015:173).

-In the period between the 1967 and the 1973 wars, the Israelis' sense of security regarding the country's future and their feeling that Israel was morally in the right grew stronger.
-The threat posed to Israel's existence by these two wars only reinforced the belief held by many, including Holocaust survivors and the soldiers who in these wars, that Israel had a right to hold the occupied territories and to control their populations (Keren 2015: 174).
+In the period between the 1967 and the 1973 wars, the Israelis’ sense of security in their country’s future and their sense that Israel was morally in the right grew stronger.
+The threat posed to Israel’s existence by these two wars only reinforced the belief held by many, including Holocaust survivors and the soldiers who fought in these wars, that Israel had a right to hold the occupied territories and to control their populations (ibid.: 174).

-In the wake of these wars, the subject of the Holocaust arose whenever there were discussions or arguments about the control of the territories.
-For example, plans to enter into negotiations were termed "boarding the train to Auschwitz".
-At the same time, strong criticism developed regarding the conduct of IDF soldiers towards Palestinian populations in the West Bank and the Gaza Strip, and Professor Yeshayahu Leibowitz even compared their behavior to that of German soldiers during the Nazi era (Ibid.
-174).
+In the wake of these wars, the subject of the Holocaust arose whenever there were discussions or arguments about the control of these territories.
+For example, plans to enter into negotiations were termed “boarding the train to Auschwitz.”
+At the same time, strong criticism emerged concerning the conduct of IDF soldiers toward the Palestinian populations in the West Bank and the Gaza Strip, and Professor Yeshayahu Leibowitz even compared their behavior to that of German soldiers during the Nazi period (ibid.).

-The most important event, occurred at the beginning of the twenty-first century with the disengagement from Gaza in 2007.
-During this contentious event, Jewish settlers employed symbols from the Holocaust, such as yellow stars, and the security forces were referred to by Holocaust-era terms, including "Nazis" and Kalgasim (a derogatory Hebrew word meaning 'troopers', cruel soldiers of an oppressive regime).
-The settlers also stated that they were Holocaust survivors or the children of Holocaust survivors, and sought to use this aspect of their identity as a reason for halting the disengagement.
-Since then, the use of the Holocaust for every political purpose has continued unstoppably.
-This includes Israeli diplomacy – ranging from taking all high ranking diplomats to visit the Yad Vashem Holocaust Museum as the preamble to policy discussions with Israeli leaders, and ending with Prime Minister Netanyahu's speeches to the United Nations.
+The most important event occurred at the beginning of the twenty-first century with the disengagement from Gaza, in 2007.
+During this contentious event, Jewish settlers employed symbols from the Holocaust, such as yellow stars, and referred to security forces by Holocaust-era terms, including “Nazis” and Kalgasim (a derogatory Hebrew word meaning ‘troopers,’ cruel soldiers of an oppressive regime).
+The settlers also claimed that they were Holocaust survivors or the children of Holocaust survivors and sought to use this aspect of their identity as a reason for halting the disengagement.
+Since then, the use of the Holocaust for every political purpose has continued unabated.
+This includes Israeli diplomacy – ranging from taking all high-ranking diplomats to visit the Yad Vashem Holocaust Museum as the preamble to policy discussions with Israeli leaders and ending with Prime Minister Netanyahu’s speeches to the United Nations.